 In the early days of dealing with an injury, your loved one will likely need a lot more help from you.
 But as they start to recover, the care that you’ll need to give them will change.
 However, the only way to know this is to keep the lines of communication open with them.
 As you do this, they’ll feel more comfortable with you sharing what their needs are and getting those needs met.

 For many people, it can be hard to ask for and accept help, especially of such a personal nature.
-But as you ask genuine questions to discover what care your family member is needing and how that level of care is changing on a day-to-day basis, you’ll both find that you’re more comfortable with the care situation and can work much easier with one another.
+But as you ask genuine questions to discover what care your family member needs and how that level of care is changing on a day-to-day basis, you’ll both find that you’re more comfortable with the care situation and can work much easier with one another.

 Find Ways To Manage Your Own Stress